LesFerch/DesktopPic/README.md

 Adjust **Crossfade in seconds** (available when `Viewer` is set to `EXE`) to the amount of time you want one image to fade into the other.
 Set the value to `0` for no fade effect.
 This option has no effect on animated GIFs.

 **Note**: For the fade effect to be smooth, the images must all be the same size.
 If they are different sizes, there will be a jerk as the image window is changed from one size to the other.
-Use an image editing program such as MSPaint or [Paint.Net](https://www.getpaint.net/) to make all your slideshow images the same size.
-For images with different aspect ratios, or images with a transparent background, you may want to change the "canvas size" to be the same for all images.
-[Paint.Net](https://www.getpaint.net/) makes changing canvas size very easy.
+To fix that issue, make all the images in one slideshow the same size.
+For images with different aspect ratios, or images with a transparent background, you may want to change the "canvas" size to be the same for all images.
+See the **Resources** section below for recommended programs.

 ### Step 7: Adjust additional options

 Check **Run on startup** if you want DesktopPic to run when you login.
 If you are setting up multiple slideshows (using multiple portable copies of the DesktopPic folder) you will need to open `shell:startup` in Explorer and rename the `DesktopPic` shortcut to a unique name for each **Run on startup** instance.